Anyline/anyline-ocr-xamarin-module/Nuget/README.md

 ### Requirements

-- A Xamarin account (If you work with Visual Studio, you need at least a Xamarin business account.
-Check out the Xamarin Website for detailed information)
-- Xamarin Studio or Visual Studio
+- Visual Studio with the "Mobile development with .NET" (Xamarin) package installed

 #### Android

-- Android device with SDK >= 18
+- Android device with SDK >= 19
 - decent camera functionality (recommended: 720p and adequate auto focus)

 #### iOS

-- minimum iOS 8.2
+- minimum iOS 10.0
-- minimum iPhone4s
+- minimum iPhone 5
 - A Mac computer for building / deploying to the iPhone